stephangriesel/telerik-blogs/state-of-javascript-2019-whitepaper_React.md

 ![](https://i.imgur.com/CXCC8XE.png)

-I have looked at a lot of the data from StateOfJS.com, StackOverflow surveys, but npm downloads and comparisons to other frameworks feel like the best indication that React continues to be a force in the JavaScript developer community.
+A great metric to follow is npm downloads for comparisons to other frameworksand I think is a good indication that React continues to be a force in the JavaScript developer community and continues to be a pick from a popularity standpoint.

-I'm really a big on using npm stats to determine the popularity of the different packages I use in my JavaScript applications, but there are other surveys and polls out there that can help us understand where React has come from 2018 and where it's going in 2019.
+I think npm stats are the best thing we have to determine the popularity of the different JavaScript front-end frameworks, but there are other surveys and polls out there that can help us understand where React has come from 2018 and where it's going in 2019.
 Specifically, the [State Of JavaScript's 2018 survey](https://stateofjs.com).

 This report has valuable information around JavaScript and as a professional it can aid in decision making or just make you happy 😄 or sad 😥 about your favorite framework.